macroecolab/macroecolab.github.io/index.md

 {% capture text %}

-Check out our publications to see what we have been working on.
+Check out our published papers to see what we have been working on.

 {%